akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ### Examples

-To clear the model in `en_US` locale, the action will be as follows:
+To clear the brand in `en_US` locale, the action will be as follows:

 ```YML
   actions: